 With an average gestation period of about 40 weeks, you may have three or more ultrasounds during your pregnancy.
 These exams help your doctor confirm your pregnancy and expected due date, and provide information that helps them monitor the health of you and your baby.

 Obstetrical ultrasounds can be requested at a variety of points during your pregnancy.
 However, there is one type of obstetrical ultrasound that is especially time sensitive.
 Based on your age and other potential risk factors, you and your doctor may discuss the need for this type of diagnostic testing.
-If you both agree that it’s appropriate, a nuchal translucency ultrasound must be performed in your first trimester, when you are between 11 weeks and 13 weeks and six days pregnant.
+If you both agree that it’s appropriate, a nuchal translucency ultrasound must be performed in your first trimester, when you are between 12 and 13 weeks pregnant.

 This exam is also known as a nuchal translucency screening test.
 During this exam, a trained Mayfair Diagnostics sonographer will use sound waves to examine your baby.
 Mayfair sonographers are certified as nuchal translucency sonographers through the Fetal Medicine Foundation.